Medicare for Disabled People Under 65: How To Get Coverage

 It's free, simple and secure.

-Medicare covers more than 7 million people under age 65 who have certain disabilities and medical conditions.
-This includes people who have heart disease, Parkinson's disease and other long-term medical conditions.
+Medicare covers about 7 million people under age 65 who have a disability or certain medical conditions.
+This includes people with heart failure, Parkinson's disease and other long-term medical conditions.

 What disabilities qualify for Medicare under 65?